taddyorg/inkverse-graphql-server/README.md

 # Inkverse Server setup instructions

-This is the main server for Inkverse.
-It contains the GraphQL API.
+This is the main server for Inkverse, a GraphQL API.

 ## Steps to Setup